hehardenbergh/larix/README.md

        label="Diagram of Wetland and Upland Species, USGS" url="https://upload.wikimedia.org/wikipedia/commons/a/a1/USGS_image_cropped.jpg">

+### Documenting the Larch in Western Botanical Texts

 [7] In addition to studying the species’ characteristics in situ, larch trees were documented, classified, and illustrated in many western botanical texts published between 1768 and 1900.
 At this time, when western botanists such as Carl Linnaeus began classifying and then taxonomizing plants in the 18th and 19th centuries, the standards of botanical studies did not include any information about traditional ecological knowledge or indigenous knowledge about plants.
 There are, however, early European traveler’s journals that mention the medicinal properties of the larch before Linnean classification became the standard.
 For example, John Josselyn, an English traveler and physician, recorded medicinal uses of larix laricina during his travels up the coast to Boston.
 He describes the tannin that can be extracted from the trunk of the larch, knowledge that could very likely have been gleaned from interacting or trading with indigenous tribes in the same region.
 Josselyn’s accounts and others is just one we can trace some origin of traditional ecological knowledge of the American larch tree through the practice of western botanical science.
 Video: Anishinaabe educator about Tamarack bark.
 <param ve-plant-specimen